microsoft/CollectServiceFabricData/docs/configuration.md

 #### collectsfdata general arguments

 - **CacheLocation** - required. string. path to blob download location. this path depending on configuration may need to have many GB free and should be premium / fast ssd disk for best performance. **NOTE:** this path should be as short as possible as downloaded file names lengths are close to MAX_PATH.
+For local ingestion, this file path is where the copies of files downloaded from LocalPath are put to get formatted and ingested.
 - **ContainerFilter** - optional. string / regex. default null. if populated, pattern will be used to filter which containers are enumerated for blob download.
 - **DatabasePersistance** - bool. default false. to create a volatile local database. a value of true will persist the database a given path in your container.
 - **DatabasePersistencePath** - string. path where you want your database to be persisted in for local ingestion. path must be in the format: '@'c:\...\..',@'c:\...\..''